Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Theoretical Guarantees

-\emph{Source (II): Representational Power of $\zvec$.} This term captures the representational power of $\zvec$ when the ground truth model is mis-specified, meaning $\nabla b(\bX\betavec^*) \neq \E[\yvec \mid \Xvec]$.
-GAI could achieve variance reduction even if $\zvec$ contains no information beyond $\bX$, i.e., $\by \perp \bz \mid \bX$.
-This occurs because the true conditional expectation function $\E[\by \mid \bX]$ is unknown and may be highly complex, falling outside the canonical GLM family.
-Model misspecification ensures the term (II) to be positive definite and allows GAI to realize variance reduction through sample expansion.
-Beyond this asymptotic improvement, GAI also yields a gain in finite-sample performance when $\zvec$, leveraging its pre-trained knowledge, provides a better representation of $\bX$.
+\emph{Source (II): Representational Power of $\zvec$.} This term captures the representational power of $\zvec$ when the ground truth model is mis-specified, meaning $\nabla b(\Xvec\betavec^*) \neq \E[\yvec \mid \Xvec]$.
+GAI could achieve variance reduction even if $\zvec$ contains no information beyond $\Xvec$, i.e., $\yvec \perp \zvec \mid \Xvec$.
+This occurs because the true conditional expectation function $\E[\yvec \mid \Xvec]$ is unknown and may be highly complex, falling outside the canonical GLM family.
+Model misspecification {operates here at the level of conditional means: term (II) is nonzero precisely when $\Xvec^{\top}\big(\nabla b(\Xvec\betavec^*) - \E[\yvec \mid \Xvec]\big) \neq \mathbf{0}$ with positive probability---that is, when the GLM mean deviates from the true conditional mean in a direction picked up by the covariates, the generic situation under misspecification---and positive definite when this vector is not almost surely confined to a proper subspace.
+A nonzero term (II) allows} GAI to realize variance reduction through sample expansion.
+Beyond this asymptotic improvement, GAI also yields a gain in finite-sample performance when $\zvec$, leveraging its pre-trained knowledge, provides a better representation of $\Xvec$.
 Specifically, if $\E[\yvec \mid \Xvec]$ is highly complex, estimating it using only the limited primary sample is challenging.
-The auxiliary representation $\gvec(\bX, \zvec)$ leverages $\zvec$ to capture part of this complexity, thereby facilitating learning in small samples.
-For example, in \cref{example:independent}, directly estimating $\mathbb{P}(\by|\bX)$ from primary data alone is challenging, whereas incorporating $\zvec$ as an additional feature allows even a simple logistic regression model to recover $\mathbb{P}(\by|\bX)$ effectively.
+The auxiliary representation $\gvec(\Xvec, \zvec)$ leverages $\zvec$ to capture part of this complexity, thereby facilitating learning in small samples.
+For example, in \cref{example:independent}, directly estimating $\Pe(\yvec|\Xvec)$ from primary data alone is challenging, whereas incorporating $\zvec$ as an additional feature allows even a simple logistic regression model to recover $\Pe(\yvec|\Xvec)$ effectively.
 This illustrates one source of variance reduction achieved by GAI.